two pilots sitting inside plane 2064123

 How does it prepare you for being a pilot?

-Pilots frequently have to make advanced calculations and understand how the kinetic forces that moving aircraft exert impact physical environments.
-As a pilot, you will probably use your knowledge of physics on the job every day even if a BS in physics doesn’t directly prepare you for piloting an aircraft.
-Most commercial airliners only consider applicants who have completed higher education, and a degree in physics is generally seen as being more applicable to daily life as a pilot than other science degrees.
+Pilots often have to make calculations and understand the forces that move airplanes.
+As a pilot, you will probably use your knowledge of physics on the job every day, even if a physics degre doesn’t directly prepare you for piloting an aircraft.

 10. Bachelor of Science in Chemistry